lascenbay History, Family Crest & Coats of Arms

 Early Origins of the lascenbay family

 The surname lascenbay was first found in Yorkshire at Lazenby (Lazonby), which dates back to the Domesday Book where it was listed as Lesingebi and was in "the land of the King in Yorkshire."
 Lazonby is a parish, in the union of Penrith in Cumberland on the west bank of the river Eden.
 A Roman road passes from north to south, and another intersects the parish in a direction towards Salkeld Gate.
 At Castle Rigg are the ruins of a moated building.
 There are also several cairns in the area.

 Important Dates for the lascenbay family

 This web page shows only a small excerpt of our lascenbay research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lascenbay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lascenbay History in all our PDF Extended History products and printed products wherever possible.

 lascenbay Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved. lascenbay has been recorded under many different variations, including Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lascenbay family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early lascenbay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early lascenbay Notables in all our PDF Extended History products and printed products wherever possible.